 Where the cheapness comes through is behind the wheel – while there’s a healthy range of engines, the overall drive doesn’t deliver.
 You’ll keep the performance and economy of the Octavia, but it won’t set your heart alight in doing-so.
 Other disappointments include the interior quality, with many plastics feeling cheaper than in its bigger brother.
 While the Octavia uses the latest materials, the Rapid makes do with odds-and-ends from older models.

-For the best price, configure your perfect Rapid with our Skoda Rapid configurator – it will make sure you get the best deal.
+For a great price, configure your perfect Rapid with our Skoda Rapid configurator – it will help sure you get a fantastic deal.

 The Volkswagen Jetta is a close relative to the Golf, but thanks to its capacious boot and roomy cabin, it feels more like a downsized Passat than anything else.
 Being based on the Golf’s previous incarnation, it does feel a little dated sat next to the likes of the Octavia but, what it lacks in style, it makes up for in quality.

 While all engines perform well, pick-of-the-bunch is the 1.6-litre diesel engine – there’s enough power for it to sit happily on the motorway all day but, if driven carefully, you’ll manage more than 65mpg.
 While the Skoda and SEAT brands are seen as budget alternatives to their Volkswagen counterparts, the Jetta is also good value – one can be yours for not much more than £18,000.